ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-20-AmazonInterview.md

 Leaders listen attentively, speak candidly, and treat others respectfully.
 They are vocally self-critical, even when doing so is awkward or embarrassing.
 Leaders do not believe their or their team’s body odour smells of perfume.
 They benchmark themselves and their teams against the best.

 ## Tell me a time when you earned trust of a group.
 S: With very low GPA 2.7.
-It's incre
-T:
+It's incredible to get hired that time.
+T: Get the thing done on time.
-A: Ask right answer
+A: Ask right answer.
+Keep following the the topic.
+Talk to everyone.
 R: I still contact with them, the CEO write recommendation letter for me, even though he knew I was leaving at that time.

-I believe to make mistake and honest to knowledge is key to becoming better.
-In the beginning, the team leader didn't trust me on dealing the problem.
-I'm one say I don't know for 50% time.
-After days co-work, they know how I'm working on.

 # 12. Dive Deep
 Leaders operate at all levels, stay connected to the details, audit frequently, and are skeptical when metrics and anecdote differ.
 No task is beneath them.
 ---
 ## Tell me about a time when you had to dive deep into the data and the results you achieved?
 S:
-T:
+T: To know who's correct
 A:
 R: